SchoolProject12345/OCardGame/ChaosCardGame/data/doc.md

  "effect":{/*effect object*/}
 }
 ```
-With possible values for field `"target_mode"` being:
+With possible values for field `"trigger"` being:
-    `"endofturn"`: applied on self at the end of each turn.
+- `"endofturn"`: applied on self at the end of each turn.
-    `"whenattack"` or `"whenattacking"`: applied with same property as the attack whenever attacking.
+- `"whenattack"` or `"whenattacking"`: applied with same property as the attack whenever attacking (before damages).
-    `"whenplaced"`: applied on self when card is placed for the first time.
+- `"whenplaced"`: applied on self when card is placed for the first time.
-    `"whendefeated"`: applied on attacker when defeated directly.
+- `"whendefeated"`: applied on attacker when defeated directly.
-    (*Upcoming*)
+(***upcoming***)
-    `"whendiscarded"`: applied on allied commander when discarded, either when defeated or from hand.
+- `"whendiscarded"`: applied on allied commander when discarded, either when defeated or from hand.
-    `"whendrawn"`: applied on allied commander when drawn.
+- `"whendrawn"`: applied on allied commander when drawn.

 Effect objects exists through different type as follow: